Scalable Synthesis of distributed LLM workloads through Symbolic Tensor Graphs: : Symbolic Tensor Graph Generator

-Here, \texttt{x} has shape \([b, m]\), \texttt{w} has shape \([m, n]\), and the output \texttt{y} has shape \([b, n]\). \sys adopts \textit{einsum} to express all tensor multiplications, allowing representation of preserved, reduced, and shared dimensions.
+} Here, \texttt{x} has shape \([b, m]\), \texttt{w} has shape \([m, n]\), and the output \texttt{y} has shape \([b, n]\). \sys adopts \textit{einsum} to express all tensor multiplications, allowing representation of preserved, reduced, and shared dimensions.
 By encoding partitioning strategies directly into symbolic tensor shapes, \sys offers a unified abstraction that captures both computation and parallel execution, serving as the foundation for STG construction and downstream simulation.

-~\autoref{tab:tensor_partition_examples} enumerates some of the common distributing techniques used for linear layer in LLM, and also a hybrid one to show the flexibility.
-With this systematic definition, STAGE reduces the need for user intervention while supporting flexibility for defining custom distributing strategies. \autoref{sec:discussion} discusses how conventional parallel strategies can be defined with \sys.
+~\autoref{tab:tensor_partition_examples} enumerates some of the common distributing techniques used for a linear layer, and also a hybrid one to show the flexibility.
+With this systematic design, STAGE reduces the need for user intervention while retaining flexibility for defining custom distribution strategies. \autoref{sec:discussion} discusses how conventional parallel strategies can be defined with \sys.